Restaurant labor costs, like labor costs in the rest of the economy, typically account for a large portion of a restaurant’s expenses.

 What is a good percentage of labor cost?

-While it varies by industry, most restaurants consider a good percentage of labor cost to be somewhere in the operating range of 25% to 35%.
+While it varies by industry, most restaurants consider a good percentage of labor costs within the operating range of 25% to 35%.
 Generally, the more lucrative the industry, the higher the labor costs.
 For instance, many fine dining establishments have a percentage of labor cost of around 35%, while some quick-service restaurants may average closer to 25%.
+The average labor cost percentage is somewhere between 29%-33%.

 There is no ideal restaurant labor cost.
-Different types of restaurants are going to offer different types of fare, feature different services and amenities, operate in different areas, and have different types of staff members.
+Different types of restaurants will offer different types of fares, feature different services and amenities, operate in different areas, and have different types of staff members.
+Because some restaurants must have higher labor costs in comparison to others, they contribute differently to total operating costs.
+Lowering restaurant labor costs is sometimes simple, and sometimes complex.

-A fast-food franchise that pays high school students minimum wage is going to have very different labor costs (and revenues) than a Michelin-starred gourmet restaurant that has a staff of experienced sommeliers making recommendations for wine vintages that are older than the diners themselves.
-Rather than trying to deal with real numbers, it’s better to present labor costs as a percentage.
+A fast-food franchise that pays high school students minimum wage will have very different labor costs (and revenues) than a Michelin-starred gourmet restaurant with a staff of experienced sommeliers making recommendations for wine vintages that are older than the diners.
+Rather than dealing with real numbers, presenting labor costs as a percentage may be.
+That’s where the restaurant labor cost formula comes in.
+This formula will allow you to determine your restaurant’s ideal labor cost percentage.

 How do you reduce your restaurant labor costs?